HundredDucks/streaming-01-getting-started/README.md

 ## Verify Installations / Update Default Python

 In VS Code, open a terminal window (View / Terminal).
-If macOS/Linux, change `python` to `python3` in the commands below.

 ```shell
 git --version